wix-incubator/bubanai/RFC.md

 ## 4. Question to Discuss.
 Import Declaration

-### Version 1.
+### Option 1.
 All method exports are available on the top level

 ```js
 import { click } from 'bubayi';